woonsanko/katharsis-examples-hippo/README.md

     curl -v http://localhost:8080/site/api/projects/
 ```

-If you want to do full-text search on project resources, you can pass a filter parameter named 'q' like the following:
+If you want to do full-text search on project resources, you can pass a filter parameters like the following:

 ```
     curl -v -G http://localhost:8080/site/api/projects/ --data-urlencode "filter\[projects\]\[$contains\]=box"